fluidd-core/fluidd/docs/installation/fluiddpi.md

 ## Overview

 FluiddPI is a Raspberry Pi OS Lite image, preconfigured with Klipper, Moonraker and Fluidd.
-It is the recommended way to install Fluidd.

 [View on GitHub](https://github.com/fluidd-core/FluiddPi){: .btn .fs-5 .mb-4 .mb-md-0 }

+**WARNING:** FluiddPI is not under active maintenance and we've had reports of users finding issues while using it.
+As such, our recommendation is that you **do not use FluiddPI**, and instead use [KIAUH](/installation/kiauh) to install Fluidd.

 ## Download